 The purpose of NEM is to change the baseline/setpoint of the unit providing FCR to restore the SOC.
-NEM is only allowed to be activated when the system is in normal state, which is when the frequency is within the normal band (+/- 100 mHz), the entity must disable NEM.
+NEM is only allowed to be activated when the system is in normal state, which is when the frequency is within the normal band (+/- 100 mHz deviation from 50 Hz).
+When the frequency is outside the normal band (+/- 100 mHz), the entity must disable NEM.
 If the unit is close to a full depletion, the unit must enter Alert State Energy Management (AEM).

-The bounds for when the entity is allowed to enter NEM are predetermined and can be seen Table 38Table 38.
+The bounds for when the entity is allowed to enter NEM are predetermined and can be seen Table 38.
 For FCR-N, the battery enters NEM mode when there is energy left equivalent to 30 minutes of full response, or there is room for an equivalent of 30 minutes of full response.
 FCR-N leaves NEM when there is room for 57.5 minutes or 57.5 minutes left.